 And no real joy without sorrow.”

-An attitude of gratitude not only brings contentment, but it also encourages perseverance and produces strength.
+An attitude of gratitude not only brings contentment but also encourages perseverance and produces strength.
 And gratitude is a choice – not a feeling.
 God entrusts trials to us, giving us the opportunity to choose gratitude.